bakdata/quick/docs/docs/developer/range-query-details.md

 ## Apply the schema to the gateway

 When you apply a schema that
-contains the topic directive with additional fields (`rangeFrom` and `rangeTo`), a [RangeQueryFetcher](https://github.com/bakdata/quick/blob/master/gateway/src/main/java/com/bakdata/quick/gateway/fetcher/RangeQueryFetcher.java) is created.
+contains the topic directive with the additional fields (`rangeFrom` and `rangeTo`), a [RangeQueryFetcher](https://github.com/bakdata/quick/blob/master/gateway/src/main/java/com/bakdata/quick/gateway/fetcher/RangeQueryFetcher.java) is created.